viborc/matrix-style-webpage/README.md

-# matrix-style-webpage
+# 🇭🇷 Croatian Glagolitic Style Matrix-inspired website.

-Make a matrix style webpage showing green letters and symbols in recognizable Matrix fashion style
+Here's a Matrix-style webpage showing green letters and symbols in recognizable Matrix fashion style - but - you using the **Croatian Glagolitic script** instead of regular ASCII characters!

 ## Collaborate with GPT Engineer